FidelAP-19/course-management-system/docs/LEARNING_LOG.md

 9. **Confused about what to return from helpers** - Initially thought helpers should just print
     - **Insight:** Helpers should RETURN useful data.
 Let the caller decide whether to print, store, or process it.

+10. **Called Service method twice** - NEW!
+Initially wrote two lines calling the Service, which would have added courses then tried to add them again as duplicates
+    - **Learning:** Capture return value in one call: `List<Course> added = service.addCoursesToFaculty(...);`

+11. **If-else logic with unreachable code** - NEW!
+Had an `else` block that could never execute because previous conditions covered all cases
+    - **Solution:** Use if-else if-else structure for mutually exclusive conditions

+12. **Math direction error** - NEW!
+Initially calculated `addedSize - requestedSize` which gave negative numbers
+    - **Learning:** "Duplicates skipped" = "Requested" - "Actually added"

+13. **Didn't understand vertical slice** - NEW!
+Initially thought testing Service alone was the full vertical slice
+    - **Breakthrough:** Vertical slice means ALL THREE LAYERS: Controller (user input) → Service (business logic) → Repository (data).
+Testing Service alone only covers 2 layers!

+14. **UX for duplicate feedback** - NEW!
+User had no idea when courses were silently skipped as duplicates
+    - **Solution:** Refactored Service to return List<Course> so Controller can provide detailed feedback

 ### Questions for My Mentor (Claude)
 - ✅ ~~What should be my first focus area in Week 1?~~ ANSWERED: Layered architecture before frameworks
 - ✅ ~~How do I identify what makes code "portfolio-worthy"?~~ ANSWERED: Clean separation of concerns, testable design
 - ✅ ~~Should I create Controller for one operation or all operations?~~ ANSWERED: One vertical slice first
 - ✅ ~~How does constructor injection work?~~ ANSWERED: Pass dependencies once, store as fields
 - ✅ ~~What's method chaining?~~ ANSWERED: Calling methods on results of other methods
+- ✅ ~~Should Service return void or information?~~ ANSWERED: Return information when Controller needs to make display decisions
+- ✅ ~~Are duplicates an "error"?~~ ANSWERED: No, they're expected behavior.
+Service should skip silently but inform Controller
+- ✅ ~~What is a vertical slice?~~ ANSWERED: All three layers working together: Controller → Service → Repository
 - Should I create interfaces for my Repositories/Services now, or wait until I have multiple implementations?
 - How do I test Service layer when it depends on Repositories?
 (Do I need to learn mocking?)
 - When I switch to Spring Boot, will my Controller methods look the same or completely different?